 this way of proceeding has helped fill the food bank in months when supplies are low.
 They tell her what they need, and she delivers.
 She has told us, “They need peanut butter,” and I hope we will follow her lead by bringing in so much that we will need the Keep Em Warm and Fed van to haul it all!

 On Saturday morning, we will have our Graduation Brunch in the school gym.
 It will be a wonderful event to honor the graduating 8th graders and to celebrate with their families.
 On the wall behind the stage we will have a video highlighting the graduates’ last year, and I look forward to seeing it.
-On the other wall, the one we don’t see as much, hang banners from years of St. Pats’ raising funds for the Heart Association.
-It is such a worthy cause, and one that Julie Joyce has been instrumental in keeping at St. Pats.
+On the other wall, the one we don’t see as much, hang banners from years of Saint Patrick Catholic School’ raising funds for the Heart Association.
+It is such a worthy cause, and one that Julie Joyce has been instrumental in keeping at Saint Patrick Catholic School.
 She has continued a great legacy of Jumping Rope for Hearts, and every year the thank you card from the Heart Association reminds me that her’s is a simple, sustained gesture of service that makes considerable difference.

 Julie is retiring this year, and her legacy will hang on our walls as a reminder that each of us has an opportunity to make a difference in the lives of those around us, and sometimes, it is as easy as jumping rope!

 I offer these teachers as exemplars of Christian service.
-Women who have given much to St. Pats and to our students.
+Women who have given much to Saint Patrick Catholic School and to our students.
 Others are leaving us, and we will miss them, their companionship, their talent, their care of our students.

 We are thrilled to say goodbye to Ashley Power only because she is ready to start her family with their new baby.
 Ashley has been amazing in her work as our Special Needs Chair, and a wonderful teacher.